-When the coroner suspects a death due to other than natural causes, the coroner shall cause blood, tissue, and saliva specimens, whenever possible, to be withdrawn from the body of the decedent in a timely fashion.
-The coroner shall deliver these specimens within 45 days of the collection of the specimens to the Illinois Department of State Police, Division of Forensic Services, for analysis and categorizing into genetic marker groupings to be maintained by the Illinois Department of State Police in the State central repository in the same manner, and subject to the same conditions, as provided in Section 5-4-3 of the Unified Code of Corrections.
+of death is due to homicidal means, the coroner or medical examiner shall cause blood and buccal specimens (tissue may be submitted if no uncontaminated blood or buccal specimen can be obtained), whenever possible, to be withdrawn from the body of the decedent in a timely fashion.
+Within 45 days after the collection of the specimens, the coroner or medical examiner shall deliver those specimens, dried, to the Illinois Department of State Police, Division of Forensic Services, for analysis and categorizing into genetic marker groupings to be maintained by the Illinois Department of State Police in the State central repository in the same manner, and subject to the same conditions, as provided in Section 5-4-3 of the Unified Code of Corrections.
+The requirements of this paragraph are in addition to any other findings, specimens, or information that the coroner or medical examiner is required to provide during the conduct of a criminal investigation.

-Except in counties that have a jury commission, in cases of apparent suicide, homicide, or accidental death or in other cases, within the discretion of the coroner, the coroner shall summon 8 persons of lawful age from those persons drawn for petit jurors in the county.
+In all counties, in cases of apparent suicide, homicide, or accidental death or in other cases, within the discretion of the coroner, the coroner may summon 8 persons of lawful age from those persons drawn for petit jurors in the county.
 The summons shall command these persons to present themselves personally at such a place and time as the coroner shall determine, and may be in any form which the coroner shall determine and may incorporate any reasonable form of request for acknowledgement which the coroner deems practical and provides a reliable proof of service.
 The summons may be served by first class mail.
 From the 8 persons so summoned, the coroner shall select 6 to serve as the jury for the inquest.
 Inquests may be continued from time to time, as the coroner may deem necessary.
 The 6 jurors selected in a given case may view the body of the deceased.
 If at any continuation of an inquest one or more of the original jurors shall be unable to continue to serve, the coroner shall fill the vacancy or vacancies.
 A juror serving pursuant to this paragraph shall receive compensation from the county at the same rate as the rate of compensation that is paid to petit or grand jurors in the county.
 The coroner shall furnish to each juror without fee at the time of his discharge a certificate of the number of days in attendance at an inquest, and, upon being presented with such certificate, the county treasurer shall pay to the juror the sum provided for his services.

-In counties which have a jury commission, in cases of apparent suicide or homicide or of accidental death, coroner shall, and in other cases in his discretion may, conduct an inquest.
+In counties which have a jury commission, in cases of apparent suicide or homicide or of accidental death, the coroner may conduct an inquest.
 The jury commission shall provide at least 8 jurors to the coroner, from whom the coroner shall select any 6 to serve as the jury for the inquest.
 Inquests may be continued from time to time as the coroner may deem necessary.
 The 6 jurors originally chosen in a given case may view the body of the deceased.
 If at any continuation of an inquest one or more of the 6 jurors originally chosen shall be unable to continue to serve, the coroner shall fill the vacancy or vacancies.
 At the coroner's discretion, additional jurors to fill such vacancies shall be supplied by the jury commission.
 A juror serving pursuant to this paragraph in such county shall receive compensation from the county at the same rate as the rate of compensation that is paid to petit or grand jurors in the county.